MQTT Explorer Guide: Features, Demos, and Using Tips

 # topic by default, we delete them and enter a test subscription topic with the name

 test/1, and the result is shown in the figure below.

-After the connection is successful, you can see that the subscription tree structure has
+Once the connection is established, you can observe that the subscription tree structure has two nodes -

-/test/1 in the topic box at the bottom right corner of the page, and enter some text, and then click Publish to send the message.
+/test/1 in the topic box at the bottom right corner of the page.
+Then, please type your message and click on

-After the publish is successful, the message just published will be received in the Value card at the top right.
+After the publication is successful, the message just published will be received in the Value card at the top right.

 Statistical information will be displayed at the bottom right corner of the page.

 MQTT Explorer's Topic Tree feature provides a comprehensive and structured overview of MQTT topics, greatly simplifying device and service management on your broker.
 Key functionalities include: